gevorggalstyan/Armenian-Phonetic-Unicode-for-Mac-OS/README.md

 #Installation

-1. Place ArmenianUnicodePhonetic.keylayout to /Library/Keyboard Layouts/
+1. Place *.keylayout to /Library/Keyboard Layouts/

 #Using